ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 }
 ```

-Each of the 3 parameters represent a percentage treshold.
+Each of the 3 parameters represent a percentage threshold.
 They have the following meaning:
 * healthy: Report health as 100% when coverage is greater than {healthy}%
 * unhealthy: Report health as 0% when coverage is less than {unhealthy}%
 * failing: Mark the build as unstable when coverage is less than {failing}%